LordGameleo/Python-Projects/README.md

   - To set this script on your own system you have to create API credentials from Google Developers API Console.
 Replace the Key at {YOUR_YOUTUBE_DATA_API_KEY}

-**Cricket.py**: Can be used to get notifications of cricket live matches.
+**Cricket.py**: Can be used to get notifications of cricket live matches ESPN cricket.
   - In this project I used:(Requirement)
     - Requests
     - BeautifulSoup